This is part one of two-part series on missionary newsletters. Read part two, “How to Design a Beautiful Missionary Newsletter,” here.

 9. Make your captions count.

-It may be unfair, but after all the work you put into your letter, some people will only read your photo captions.
+It may be unfair, but after all the work you put into your missionary newsletter, some people will only read your photo captions.
 Don’t waste them.
 Instead of listing names of people in a picture, write a full-sentence caption that describes who the whole group is and what they’re doing.

 “This crew of college students meets at our house every Thursday for a study on the book of John.
 Last week, Rosa (far left) stayed late and received Christ!”